-It is anticipated that the first phase of work will consist of diamond drilling during winter 2023.
-The drilling will take place in the areas outlined on Figure 4 and 5, typically during the period February to mid-May, but with climate change that may vary from year to year.
-The opening of the Thomspon-Lundmark winter road in January 2023 by the proponent will allow for mobilization of camp equipment and fuel into the main camp site that is proposed to be located on land within the reclaimed area of the abandoned Hidden Lake mine.
+It is anticipated that the first phase of work will consist of diamond drilling during Spring 2023.
+The drilling will take place in the areas outlined on Figures 3, 4, and 5, typically during the period March to mid-May, but with climate change that may vary from year to year.
+Opening of the Thompson-Lundmark winter road in winter 2023 by the proponent will allow for mobilization of equipment to site.
+The main camp will be established on Federal land covering the reclaimed area of the abandoned Hidden Lake gold mine.
+Fuel in bulk tanks, as well as drums will also be stored on Federal land beside the main camp.
 The main camp will consist of accommodations for up to 49 people.
+Water for the camp will come from Hidden Lake.

 Figure 3.
-Areas for proposed drilling, campsite and fuel cache, Fi-Hi-Ki leases
+Areas for proposed drilling, campsite and fuel cache, Fi-Ki-Shorty leases